ClockM/Console-Games-for-Eclipse/README.md

 # clockm_console_games
-A collection of some console games I'm making for educational and experimental purposes
+A collection of some Java console games I'm making for educational and experimental purposes

+Note: these games were written for use by Eclipse.
+I haven't tested anything for other IDEs